Leon-Bor/NEAE-CMS/README.md

 ###Todo:
-CMS is not done right now but it can already be used.
+CMS is not done right now but it can already be tested.
+First beta version release around August 2016.

 - Dashboard implemtation
 - Styling of the CMS